sublimetext-io/docs.sublimetext.io/docs/reference/metadata.md

 `increaseIndentPattern`
 : *Regex.*
-  If it matches on the current line, the next line will be indented one level further.
+  If it matches on the current line, the following lines will have their indentation level increased by one

   ```xml
   <key>increaseIndentPattern</key>